JobDoesburg/PUC-admin/README.md

 # How to install (on CNCZ Apache with uWSGI)

+## Deploying
-0. Clone this repo in `/www/pucadmin/live/repo`
+0. Clone this repo in `/www/pucadmin/live/repo` (on the science filesystem)
 1. Create python 3.8 venv with `/www/pucadmin/live/repo/env`
-2. Install the dependencies in requirements.txt
+2. Install the dependencies.
+Use `poetry export -f requirements.txt --output requirements.txt` to export the requirements to a `requirements.txt` file.
-3. Create `/www/pucadmin/live/repo/pucadmin/PUCadmin/settings/production.py` and `/www/pucadmin/live/repo/pucadmin/PUCadmin/settings/management.py` based on the `.example` files (set secret key and passwords).
+3. Create `/www/pucadmin/live/repo/website/PUCadmin/settings/production.py` and `/www/pucadmin/live/repo/website/PUCadmin/settings/management.py` based on the `.example` files (set secret key and passwords).
-4. `touch RELOAD` to trigger uWSGI to reload the django application

-Note that the webserver runs on a different machine then how you access it via lilo.
-The file system is mounted differently, so using relative paths is required.
-Also, for example, the password to access the database is different from lilo (via `manage.py`) the on real production.
-This requires the different `settings` files.
-Specifically, `wsgi.py` (ran by the webserver) needs a different settings file then `manage.py` (ran on lilo).
+4. Run the `deploy.sh` script.
+This script can be run to update, too.

+Important notices:
+- The science filesystem (accessed via lilo) is mounted in a different way then on lilo.
+Make sure to use relative paths.
+- The database credentials for differ for lilo or the webserver.
+Therefore, management commands from lilo must be run with `PUCadmin.settings.management` (which is done automatically by `manage.py`).
-To run management commands on production, first activate the python env with `source env/bin/activate` and then set an env variable to run `manage.py` with the correct settings: `export DJANGO_SETTINGS_MODULE=PUCadmin.settings.management`
+- To run management commands on production, first activate the python env with `source env/bin/activate`.
+- Note that the webserver does not have write permissions, except for the `writable/` folder. `manage.py collectstatic` must therefore be run explicitly and the media folder is located in there.
+- Via `/admin-login`, it is possible to bypass SAML login (for example for first installation when SAML has not yet been set up).

 ## SAML configuration
 To login, we use SAML.
 This needs to be configured.
 The SAML metadata for the CNCZ SAML IdP right now: